Lily Loudine “Lou” Livingston Bertelson, 92, of Idaho Falls, Idaho, passed away November 26, 2019, at Eastern Idaho Regional Medical Center.

 We miss you every single day Mom!

-To send flowers to Lou's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Lou (Livingston) Bertelson, please visit our floral store.